ShalomGottesman/TeachHub/README.md

 ![GitHub Logo](README_src/TeachHub_openMsg.png)

+## Capabilities
+TeachHub has the following uses:
+1. Create repositories at wiil (either personally owned or under an organization)
+2. Add/Remove collaborators to respositories (that either existed beforehand or that were created by TeachHub)
+3. For organization repositories: can add collaborators with read-only access
+4. Delete repositories
+5. Clone repositories to a given location on user's computer

+## Case Uses
+1. Professor wants to generate GitHub repositories for each student in his class and does not want to go though the repetitive process of creating them from the GitHub UI.
+(See tags: Create_Repo, Make_Private)
+2. Professor wants to add the same people to many different repositories (such as one or more Teach Assistants, or other professors).
+From the GitHub UI this is a highly repetitive process.
+(See tags: all Add_Collab tags, all Remove_Collab tags, Read_Only)
+3. Professor wants to add many students to one repository that contains starter code for an assignment.
+4. A TA or proffesor who was just invited to many repositories can accept invitations to specified repositories, something that can also be highly repetitive (See the Accept_Invite tag)

 This guide is broken down into three section: Setup, File Syntax, Execution.
 Also see the end for FAQ and the TeachHub API